chamilo/docs/teacher-guide/interactivity_tests/adding_questions_to_the_test.md

 ![](../../.gitbook/assets/graphics142.png)

-_Illustration 52: Tests – Matching text elements_
+_Illustration: Tests – Matching text elements_

 The learner will view the matching question like this: